Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### How to Choose the Right Technology Stack for learning?

-- Personal Requirements: I am used to knowing what my requirement and purpose are first before choosing the technologies.
+- Requirements: I am used to knowing what my requirement and purpose are first before choosing the technologies.
 For example, during my academic year, I was usually responsible for front-end development includes web and mobile, so I needed to learn more about front end development first to improve my skills.
 - Conduct Market research: In this case, whenever I applied for position of front-end developer, I took time on reviewing job requirement to understand what job market requirements for this role.
 For example, there are three popular frameworks which are Angular, React and Vue, and the React has already been the top framework in the market for a long time.
 - Cross-platform: I have experience in mobile development using natvie language which are JAVA and Swift!
-Thus, I knew it took lots of time on learning two different language.
-I choose to learn React Native which is a cross platform technology it save lots of time on application development.
+Thus, I knew it took lots of time on learning two different languages.
+I choose to learn React Native/ Flutter which is a cross platform technology it save lots of time on application development.

   **[⬆ Back to Top](#question)**

 ### How to Choose the Right Technology Stack for Your Project?

-In my last role, when I collaberated with 3-people team in Global Hackathon and needed to create a website in three 3 days, I knew that choosing the right technology stack plays an important role because we didn't have lots of time on it.
+I participated in Hackathon and needed to create three websites in three weeks, I knew that choosing the right technology stack plays an important role because we didn't have lots of time on it.
 Therefore, there are 3 things to consider when I choose a tech stack!

 1. First of all, project requirements:

-- We built a features list and prioritize features base on the purpose of the website, daily supply exchanging.
-After making sure the Scope of Project, Node.js and React.js can be perfect for small project.
+- We built a features list and prioritize features base on the purpose of the websites which are the Guide of Tourist, bus tracker and cycling route in Taiwan.
+Besides, we only need to focus on Front-end side because the organizer provided api to us.After  making sure the Scope of Project, Next.js can be perfect for these projects cuz Next.js does not need to add page component to the router

 2. Secondly, experience:

 - I have more experience in React.js, Redux and it's ecosystem.
-Thus, using React could save time on development because I am more familiar with React.js.
+So I think using React could save lots of time on development because I am more familiar with React.js.

 3. Last, follow trends:

 - I am willing to learn unfamiliar technologies but I will research its ecosystem to make sure whether its popular or not in the job market.
-I conduted maerket survey and found that React Hooks was popular at that time, so my final choices are Hooks.
+I reviewed market survey and found that React Hooks was popular at that time, so my final choices are Hooks.
   **[⬆ Back to Top](#question)**

 ### What did I do if there are not lots of document and resource to search?

-If I have already chose there tech stack, then I will do three things if I do not have lots of time!
+I will do three things if I do not have lots of time!

-1. First of all, read Document and technical article.
+1. First of all, read official Documentation and technical article.

 - Document and technical article are always the best partner for me.
 I would take time on reading document first and choose the right article based on the feature I am going to develop.

-2. Secondly, Search:
+2. Secondly, Search by google:

 - Stack Overflow which is a question and answer platform that could be a perfect partner for me.
 I could find a little useful information and then complete the jigsaw puzzle eventually!

 3. Last, ask:

 - If I still could not solve some specific problems, do not be shy to ask!
 Like what I mention above, I will post a question on Stack Overflow to ask for help.
-Not only i could improve my soft skills by communicating with other people, but I could also enhence my technical skills by getting advices from expert.
+Not only i could improve my soft skills by communicating with other people, but I could also enhence my technical skills by getting expertise from expert.
   **[⬆ Back to Top](#question)**

 ### What is the most important characteristic for software engineer?